App requirements checklist for submission to the Shopify App Store

 If your app requires manual editing of a merchant's theme files, then you must include uninstallation instructions.

 Your app is required to install and onboard successfully on multiple stores that use the same email address.
-Functionality
+Functionality and quality

 The app must include an interface for merchants to interact with.
 This is where the merchant should be redirected to after authenticating the app through OAuth or approving app charges.